© Carolyn Franks | Dreamstime.com

 It’s not practical or realistic to believe we can remove stress—and the resulting fatigue—from our lives.
 But it is possible to relieve it, and to become more irrepressible.

 Try these three proactive ways of handling stress, each of which gives you a better chance of overcoming fatigue.

-1. Regular exercise (low-impact to start).
+1. Exercise regularly (low-impact to start).
 A review by the Agency for Healthcare Research and Quality found that exercise may help relieve fatigue and improve the quality of life for people with chronic fatigue syndrome.
 Exercise decreases stress hormones, releases “feel-good” endorphin hormones, and relaxes your muscles.
 You’ll sleep better at night, and you’ll feel less fatigued.

 The key: Make up your mind to start, and then get into a consistent exercise routine, beginning with light and low-impact types.
 The more severe your fatigue—especially if it has evolved into chronic fatigue syndrome—the more important it is to manage your physical activities.